Home | Officers | Patriots | Charter Members | TXDAR | NSDAR | Membership

 George W. Kendall, for whom the county is named, was chosen as the chapters namesake, for his outstanding leadership in local, state, and national history.The biography of George W. Kendall gives credit for many of the reasons for honoring him.

-Chapter Meetings of the George W. Kendall Chapter NSDAR are held on the 3rd Saturday in September, and the 2nd Saturday October through May.
+Chapter meetings of the George W. Kendall Chapter NSDAR are held on Saturdays.
+Our social begins at 10:00 am and we start the meeting at 10:30 am.
 We welcome guests, so contact us if you would like to visit during a regular meeting.

 The George W. Kendall Chapter of the National Society Daughters of the American Revolution was approved by the National Board of Management February 5, 2000.
 There were fifteen organizing members.
 Charter membership remained open to all who were officially active members of the chapter on the one-year anniversary in February 2001.